 Pension Funds Administrator; that is, the corporation that has been licensed by PenCom to manage an individual’s Pension, should only invest such funds with an objective to protect the funds or increase its value.

 In accordance with Section 10 (2) of the Pension Reform Act 2014, any profits gained from the investment should be regarded as non-taxable income.
 This refers to any interest earned, any dividends, or any other earnings.
+You can check our articles to learn about profit before tax.

 3. Management Structure